neumino/neumino.github.io/movies.md

 ### One Shot
-*Released on 2021-11-05, vote average 4.8*
+*Released on 2021-11-05, vote average 4.7*

-In an effort to prevent a terrorist attack on Washington D.C., an elite squad of Navy SEALs led by Lt.
-Jake Harris and a junior CIA analyst Zoe Anderson must retrieve a prisoner from a CIA black site island prison.
-Tensions flare as Deputy Site Manager Jack Yorke refuses to release the suspected terrorist based solely on Anderson&#39;s intel, but when the base comes under attack by waves of insurgents they must band together to complete the mission.
+An elite squad of Navy SEAL&#39;s, on a covert mission to transport a prisoner off a CIA black site island prison, are trapped when insurgents attack while trying to rescue the same prisoner.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/R8-KVcksvzo?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Paranormal Activity: Next of Kin
-*Released on 2021-10-29, vote average 6.8*

-Margot, a documentary filmmaker, heads to a secluded Amish community in the hopes of learning about her long-lost mother and extended family.
-Following a string of strange occurrences and discoveries, she comes to realize this community may not be what it seems.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/cyrhAScX80k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>